Hiking next to an active vulcano (Mount Ijen in Indonesia)

 The Ijen volcano complex is a group of stratovolcanoes in the Banyuwangi Regency of East Java, Indonesia.
 It is inside a larger caldera Ijen, which is about 20 kilometers wide.
 The Gunung Merapi stratovolcano is the highest point of that complex.
 The name “Gunung Merapi” means “mountain of fire” in the Indonesian language.
+We Show you how to get there!

 You can start your hike in Banyuwangi up to Mount Ijen.
 The tourist guides are promising an unforgettable experience.
 The swirling wind, which blows fine sand, as well as the scent of rotten eggs spewed by the sulphur lake at the Ijen crater, could be discouraging, though.